jacoscaz/quadstore/README.md

 *Synchronously* returns a `stream.Readable` of all quads within the store matching the specified conditions as tested against the specified index.
 Options available are `lt`,`lte`, `gt`, `gte`, `limit`, `reverse`.

+For standard prefix-matching queries, append the boundary character `store.boundary` to the `lte` value:

+    { gte: 's', lte: 's' + store.boundary }

 #### QuadStore.prototype.putStream()